mshariq-nerd/FogLAMP/docs/build-tools.rst

  Test coverage report helps you to analyse the code covered by your unit tests.

- Foglamp uses `pytest-cov <http://pytest-cov.readthedocs.io/en/latest/readme.html>`_ (py.test plugin for coverage reporting) to check the code coverage.
+ Foglamp uses `pytest-cov <http://pytest-cov.readthedocs.io/en/latest/readme.html>`_ (pytest plugin for coverage reporting) to check the code coverage.

 How to run Test Coverage (through make)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - ``make py-test`` : This installs required dependencies, run python tests and generates coverage report in html format.
 - ``make cov-report`` : Opens coverage report htmlcov/index.php in your default browser